MasterSais/uvo/API.md

 ```js
 object2<T extends ObjectLike, R = T>(spec?: Array<[string | RegEx | Array<string> (() => string | RegExp | Array<string>), ...Array<Validator<any, any>>]>, error?: Error): Validator<T, R>
 ```
 Checks value to be an object.
 Provides strict ordering.
 Each key can be a Regex.
+Type: semi validator, semi processor.
+If validation is successful, then converts value to proper type.

 ```js
 import * as v from 'uvo';